Hangar-31/atlantamusicians.com/src/pages/royalties-re-use.md

     content_title: Residual and Royalty Payments
     content_text: Are unclaimed royalty or residual payments waiting for you?
-If you've worked in the recording industry, be sure your contact information is up to date with any of the appropriate funds below to get the most out of your work.
+If you've worked in the recording industry, be sure your contact information is up to date with the appropriate funds below to get the most out of your work.
   - background_color_toggle: true
     alt_text: SRSPF
     link_url: https://www.sound-recording.org/